Dandenong Ranges National Park

 The Dandenong Ranges National Park is a national park located in the Greater Melbourne region of Victoria, Australia.
-The 3540 ha national park is situated from 31 km at its westernmost points at Ferntree Gully and Boronia to 45 km at it easternmost point at Silvan, east of the Melbourne City Centre.
+The 3540 ha national park is situated from 31 km at its westernmost points at Ferntree Gully and Boronia to 45 km at its easternmost point at Silvan, east of the Melbourne central business district.

 The park was proclaimed on 13 December 1987, amalgamating the Ferntree Gully National Park, Sherbrooke Forest and Doongalla Estate.
 In 1997 the Olinda State Forest, Mt.
 Evelyn and Montrose Reserve were formally added to the national park.

 History

 The region was originally inhabited by the Bunurong and Woewurrong Aboriginal people.
 Most of the forest got cleared when it became a significant source of timber for Melbourne.
 During the late last century, farming began in the area as roads and railways were built and the 'Puffing Billy' narrow-gauge line from Ferntree Gully to Gembrook started in 1900.
 Tourism flourished from the 1870s.
 The Fern Tree Gully was the first to be reserved as a park in 1882 followed by other areas.
 The present day national park was established in 1987.